badoo/Chateau/readme.md

 The data layers consists of repositories and data sources.
 Generally repositories are used to map queries to data sources.
 The aid with this, the [DelegatingRepository.java](https://github.com/badoo/Chateau/tree/master/Barf/src/main/java/com/badoo/barf/data/repo/DelegatingRepository.java) has been created, which allows query handlers to be registered for each query which in turn map them to a data source.
 It is also possible to annotate a data source using the [Handles.java](https://github.com/badoo/Chateau/tree/master/Barf/src/main/java/com/badoo/barf/data/repo/annotations/Handles.java) annoatation.
 Currently this is progressed using reflection, but there is a future task to before this via an annoation processor.

+It is important to note, that the [Query](https://github.com/badoo/Chateau/tree/master/Barf/src/main/java/com/badoo/barf/data/repo/Query.java) has a generic type.
+This at first may seem redundent, but it used to type the result type when used against a repository.
+Initially repositories could only return a single type, which didn't really make sense in most situations, and also let to the point where most repositoties returned a list of a type, when most of the time only the single of that type was needed.

+Generally we model our datasource in the following way:
+  - A subscription method, which returns the current data that data source contains.
+(Note in some rare cases multiple subscription methods will be needed, however this generally indicates that the data source should be split)
+  - Command methods which cause modification to the data in the data source.
+Once the modification is complete, the current state of the data should be published to any subscribers.
+  - Query methods which query data contains in the data source.
+These may or may not return some data, but will not cause data to be published to subscribers.

 Examples of the configuration of Repositories and Datasources can be found in [ChatExampleApp.java](https://github.com/badoo/Chateau/tree/master/ExampleApp/src/main/java/com/badoo/chateau/example/ChatExampleApp.java).

 ### How we MVP